 Skip to content

-The landscape of parallel programming is rich and varied, populated by a multitude of models, languages, and libraries that have evolved over decades to address the ever-changing face of computer architecture.1 Selecting the appropriate tool for a given task requires a clear understanding of this landscape, which is best navigated by first grasping the fundamental principles that differentiate these models.
-At the highest level, these distinctions are driven by two foundational dichotomies: how the underlying hardware organizes memory and how the computational work is decomposed.2
+The field of parallel programming encompasses a diverse range of models, languages, and libraries.
+These have evolved over several decades to adapt to the changing landscape of computer architecture.1 To select the appropriate tool for a given task, one must understand the fundamental principles that differentiate these models.
+These distinctions are primarily driven by two fundamental dichotomies: how the underlying hardware organizes memory and how computational work is decomposed.2

 9.1.1 Foundational Dichotomies: Memory and Work Decomposition